Does Kratom Interact With Methadone?

 The use of methadone for recreational purposes is considered illegal.
 It’s a Schedule II drug, which means it has legitimate medical use but can still be abused and is addictive.

-Methadone’s potential for misuse is lower than other injectable opiates, but due to its similarities with these compounds, the risk of fatal overdoses and adverse effects still exists.
+Methadone’s potential for misuse is lower than other injectable opiates, but the risk of fatal overdoses and adverse effects still exists due to its similarities with these compounds.

 Methadone is on the WHO’s list of essential medicines.

 Methadone is an integral part of drug addiction detoxification and maintenance programs.
-In some places, it’s also used as a tool for pain management — however, there are other opiates that work better for this application.
+In some places, it’s also used as a tool for pain management —however, other opiates work better for this application.

 Methadone maintenance treatments provide opiate addicts with a daily dose of methadone to decrease opiate withdrawal symptoms and drug cravings.